GoogleChrome/web.dev/src/site/content/en/blog/text-fragments/index.md

 Now you may wonder about my choice of `textStart` and `textEnd`.
 Actually, the slightly shorter URL <a href="https://blog.chromium.org/2019/12/chrome-80-content-indexing-es-modules.html#:~:text=ECMAScript%20Modules,Web%20Workers."><code>https://blog.chromium.org/2019/12/chrome-80-content-indexing-es-modules.html<strong>#:~:text=ECMAScript%20Modules,Web%20Workers.</strong></code></a>
-would have worked, too.
+with only two words on each side would have worked, too.
 Compare `textStart` and `textEnd` with the previous values.

-If I take it one step further, and now use only one word for both `textStart` and `textEnd`, you can see that I am in trouble.
+If I take it one step further and now use only one word for both `textStart` and `textEnd`, you can see that I am in trouble.
 The URL <a href="https://blog.chromium.org/2019/12/chrome-80-content-indexing-es-modules.html#:~:text=ECMAScript,Workers."><code>https://blog.chromium.org/2019/12/chrome-80-content-indexing-es-modules.html<strong>#:~:text=ECMAScript,Workers.</strong></code></a>
 is even shorter now, but the highlighted text fragment is no longer the original one.
 The highlighting stops at the first occurrence of the word `Workers.`, which is correct, but not what I intended to highlight.
-The problem is that the text fragment is not uniquely identified with the current one-word `textStart` and `textEnd` values.
+The problem is that the desired section is not uniquely identified with the current one-word `textStart` and `textEnd` values:

 <figure class="w-figure">
   <img src="syntax-end-wrong.png" alt="" class="w-screenshot">
   <figcaption class="w-figcaption">Non-intended text fragment scrolled into view and highlighted.</figcaption>
 </figure>

-### The `prefix-,textStart,textEnd,-suffix` syntax
+#### `prefix-` and `-suffix`

 Using long enough values for `textStart` and `textEnd` is one solution to obtain a unique link.
 In some situations, however, this is not possible.
 Why did I choose the Chrome&nbsp;80 release blog post as my example?
-The answer is that in this release, Text Fragments were introduced.
+The answer is that in this release, Text Fragments were introduced:

 <figure class="w-figure">
   <img src="text-fragments.png" alt="Blog post text: Text URL Fragments.